 These are a simple starting point if you have a good travel guide and map you can delve further and if you have long enough in Strasbourg.
 You will discover other enjoyable locations and attractions about the Strasbourg area of France.

-Strasbourg is not a hard place to travel around, once you have your bearings and understand the layout with the help of some local landmarks it should become pretty simple.
-You can discoverer a lot of the area on foot but make sure you stick to places you know after dark.
-If you want to travel greater distances across Strasbourg there are a number of transport options.
+Strasbourg is a fairly simple location to get around, once you have your bearings and understand the layout with the help of some local landmarks you should be able to navigate around with ease.
+You can cover a lot of the city on foot but ensure not to venture into unknown territory at night.
+If you wish to cover larger distances across Strasbourg there are a number of transport options.
 Strasbourg has a comprehensive Metro Tramway that consists of 6 lines.
 It is a fast, modern system and a great way to get around the city.
-There is a good network of buses that passes can be bought to include multiple trips on more than one day.
-There is also the alternative to use Strasbourg Taxis, where the driver can offer up local knowledge.
-What ever method you use to explore Strasbourg make sure you see as much of the city as your can.
+There is a city wide bus system where passes can be bought to include multiple trips.
+If you are in a larger party, it might be better to use a Rental Car in Strasbourg, there is also the alternative to use Strasbourg Taxis, but be aware of slow moving traffic at rush hour.
+What ever method you use to explore Strasbourg ensure you see as much of it as you can.

 If you are staying in Strasbourg for longer than one night you'll need a place to rest.
 Strasbourg has a wide range of places to bed down these includes high end, deluxed locations to lower end hotels, bed and breakfasts and hostels.
 If you are a business traveller ensure the hotel you decide to select has suitable facilities and is in the right area for your meetings as the traffic in Strasbourg can result in problems at certain times of the day.
 If you are looking for a prestigious hotel to stay at there is a selection of top independent and chain hotels.
 Strasbourg also offers an excellent array of lower star hotel options that provide basic but suitable facilities for travellers.
 If you don't have a large budget there is a number of hostels and guest houses in the city which are a good place to rest your head.
 Whatever accommodation type you select in Strasbourg ensure you take time to seek out deals that are available on countless travel web sites, often these are out of season or when a home sports team isn't playing a game.